project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 2. The horizontal levels of Fig 6 have split into 2 levels as we suspected.
 This confirms that we do indeed have 4 levels coming together at some anti-crossings, e.g. levels 1,2,3,4
 3. There appear to still be genuine crossings between some levels, most strikingly seen around $\Delta E \approx 1$ between e.g. levels 2 and 3 - this indicates there might be non interacting sub-universes with each parity universe 🤔

 There is a lot to explore and understand here.
-We'll start with point 1, i.e. two level anti-crossing, as this is the most familiar to us.
-We'll then take a look at point 3 i.e. the mystery crossing between the states with no overall excitation.
-Then we'll finish off with point 2, i.e. the unfamiliar 4 level anti-crossing.
+We'll start with two level anti-crossings, as this is the most familiar to us.
+We'll then look at what's happening when 4 levels are coming together.

-### 5.6.1 - Two Level anti-crossing
+### 5.6.1 - Two Levels

 In Fig 7, levels 4 and 5 anti-cross at around $\Delta E = 2$.
 This anti-crossing looks like it could be linked to the $|0,+, + \rangle \rightarrow |4,-, - \rangle$ down conversion that we talked about when we explored the Hinton diagram.
 Let's see if we can confirm this down conversion via simulation (just as we did in [Fig 12 of tutorial 4](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.5---Down-conversion)).